A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

-We now define the set of restructure-able arcs $A^R$.
-For the set of restructure-able arcs, we allow for traffickers to recruit each other's victims, traffickers to give or take victims from their bottom, the recruitment of new victims, back-up traffickers to take over an interdicted trafficker’s operation, the promotion of a new bottom, and traffickers to give victims to their newly promoted bottom.
-We start with $A^R$ consisting of the set of arcs between traffickers and the victims of traffickers they know.
-More precisely, for $i \in T$ and $j \in V$, $(i,j) \in A^R$ if there exists a $k \in T$ such that $(i,k) \in A$ and $(k,j) \in A$.
-To allow for a trafficker $i$ to assign a new victim $k$ to their bottom $j$, we include $(j,k) \in A^R$ if $(j,k) \notin A$.
-Likewise, we allow for a trafficker $i$ to take a victim $k$ from their bottom $j$ by including $(i,k) \in A^R$ if $(i,k) \notin A$.
+We now define the set of restructurable arcs.
+The types of restructurable arcs were determined by analyzing transcripts from previous meetings with the qualitative research team and survivor-centered advisory group.
+For the types of restructurable arcs, we allow for traffickers to recruit each other's victims (or likewise, a victim choosing to join a different trafficker's operation), traffickers to give or take victims from their bottom, the recruitment of new victims, back-up traffickers to take over an interdicted trafficker’s operation, the promotion of a new bottom, and traffickers to give victims to their newly promoted bottom.
+As in \cite{kosmas2020interdicting}, we define sets of restructurable arcs $A^R = A^{R,out} \cup A^{R,in}$, based on whether a restructurable arc can be initiated by a trafficker or by a victim.
+An ``out" restructuring (arcs belonging to $A^{R,out}$) represents a trafficker restructuring to a new victim after having one of their victims interdicted.
+An ``in" restructuring (arcs belonging to $A^{R,in}$) represents a victim being recruited into a new operation after their trafficker has been interdicted.
+We start with $A^{R,out}$ and $A^{R,in}$ consisting of the set of arcs between traffickers and the victims of traffickers they know.
+For $i \in T$ and $k \in V$, $(i,k) \in A^{R,out}$ and $(i,k) \in A^{R,in}$ if there exists a $h \in T$ such that $(i,h) \in A$ and $(h,k) \in A$.
+To allow for a trafficker $i$ to assign a new victim $k$ to their bottom $j$, we include $(j,k) \in A^{R,out}$ if $(j,k) \notin A$.
+Likewise, we allow for a trafficker $i$ to take a victim $k$ from their bottom $j$ by including $(i,k) \in A^{R,out}$ if $(i,k) \notin A$ and $(j,k) \in A$.